Vyral/ray-shay/_posts/2020-07-30-q-whats-the-latest-in-real-estate.md

 Appraisals have become a large issue lately because homes are selling for more than what they appraise for.
 We’re great at countering so the buyer knows that we’re not splitting the difference; they’re responsible for covering the difference in price.
 We’re very clear in the terms and conditions that there are no appraisal contingencies.&nbsp;

-You should also keep the terms in mind. **There are many opportunities for sellers to make the most out of their investment.** This may mean a two-month free rent-back or a variety of other things we can adjust in the terms.
+You should also keep the terms in mind. **There are many opportunities for sellers to make the most out of their investment.** This may mean a free, two-month rent-back or a variety of other things we can adjust in the terms.
 Both the price and terms are essential.

 {% include pullquote.html %}